kyawzinthant-coding/kyawzinthant-coding/README.md

 <h1 align="center">Welcome to my Github! 🔥</h1>

 <p align="center">
  Kyaw is fond of working together with like-minded persons through planning and managing to reach common goals.
-Kyaw is probably good at communicating with other people, and he also possesses soft leadership and managing skills.
-He is an open-minded and optimistic person who's always looking to help other people
+Kyaw is  good at communicating with other people, and he also possesses soft leadership and managing skills.
+He is an open-minded and optimistic person who's always looking to help other people.
 </p>

 <p align="center">